Oamaru: Recreation and leisure

+Oamaru hosts both a steampunk festival and an historically accurate Victorian festival annually.

+The Oamaru Public Gardens were established in 1876 and contain a number of facilities such as a children's playground, Chinese garden and displays of plants and ferns.
+There are two Heritage New Zealand sites in the gardens.
+In the Wonderland Garden is the bronze Wonderland Statue by Scottish sculptor Thomas Clapperton.
+Unveiled in 1927 it has Category 2 heritage status.
+The band rotunda, which has a Category 2 heritage status, dates to 1912–1913 and was refurbished in 2005.

 Transport

 Oamaru is on State Highway 1 (SH1), the main road route down the eastern coast of the South Island.
 There are regular coach and minibus services to Christchurch, Dunedin, and the Mackenzie Country, leaving from Eden Street outside the Lagonda Tearooms, which provides booking facilities and other travel services.

 Oamaru is the end point of the Alps to Ocean Cycle Trail from Aoraki / Mount Cook, a cycle trail constructed following approval in 2010 by the New Zealand Cycle Trail project.
 The trail terminates at Friendly Bay, adjacent to Oamaru's Victorian Historic Precinct.

 Oamaru Airport is 20 km north of the town at Pukeuri.
 After Air New Zealand Link ceased operations in 2010, scheduled flights between Oamaru and Christchurch resumed in 2014 with Mainland Air.
 However they were terminated after a few months.

 The main south line of the South Island Main Trunk Railway leads through Oamaru.
 A short side track connects Oamaru's historic precinct and a disused quarry at the harbour, with a tourist steam train running on Sundays.
 The 1900 railway station has been listed NZHPT Category II since 1983.
 It is a standard class B station, of weatherboard and corrugated iron.